uh-dcm/news-article-collection-container/docs/rahti.md

 ## Updating the image with current deployment strategy

-The current deployment strategy specified in `../manifests/deployment-prod.yaml` and `../manifests/image-stream-prod.yaml` should automatically fetch the latest Docker hub image from `ohtukontitus/news-collection` repository and then deploy via a [https://docs.openshift.com/container-platform/3.11/dev_guide/builds/triggering_builds.html](build trigger).
+The current deployment strategy specified in `../manifests/deployment-prod.yaml` and `../manifests/image-stream-prod.yaml` should automatically fetch the latest Docker hub image from `ohtukontitus/news-collection` repository and then deploy via a [build trigger](https://docs.openshift.com/container-platform/3.11/dev_guide/builds/triggering_builds.html).
 These are specified by the `metadata.annotations` and `spec.template.spec` fields in `deployment-prod.yaml`.

 In case this does not work, you can also force a manual deployment rollout by doing the following: